Q: What is The Yard Social Club?

 Q: Are you affiliated with local transit providers?

-A: No. Scott is currently employed by the Illinois Department of Transportation (IDOT), but The Yard Social Club is a labor of love and totally unrelated to his professional duties.
-(In fact, due to Illinois ethics laws, Scott is prohibited from earning any profit from The Yard Social Club.)
-He previously worked in Metra’s Strategic Capital Planning division and in the Chicago Transit Authority’s Performance Management division, but The Yard Social Club is not sponsored, affiliated, or otherwise associated with Metra, the CTA, IDOT, or any other transportation agency or provider.
-The Yard Social Club is a 100%-personal side project of Scott’s and receives no support or compensation, financial or otherwise, from any of the transportation agencies (or basically anyone else).
-Likewise, all information and opinions contained herein are exclusively that of Scott and The Yard Social Club.
+I did work in Metra’s Strategic Capital Planning division and in the Chicago Transit Authority’s Performance Management division, but The Yard Social Club is not sponsored, affiliated, or otherwise associated with Metra, the CTA, IDOT, or any other transportation agency or provider.
+The Yard Social Club is a 100%-personal side project of mine and receives no support or compensation, financial or otherwise, from any of the transportation agencies.
+Likewise, all information and opinions contained herein, including the Diverging Approach blog, are exclusively my own.